qir-alliance/qir-spec/specification/under_development/output_schemas/Labeled.md

 # Labeled Output Schema

+This output schema is meant for backends that asynchronously emit output records and support strings as arguments to functions.

 The labeled output schema for asynchronous output emission is the same as the [ordered schema](./Ordered.md) with the following changes:
 - `OUTPUT` records `RESULT`, `BOOL`, `INT`, `DOUBLE`, `TUPLE`, and `ARRAY`,  have a fourth element indicating the label of the record.
 - Generated QIR that intends to produce output that adheres to the labeled schema must include a `labeling_format` attribute in entry-point functions.
 This has the implication that a `METADATA` record specifying the labeling format must be present for each `START`/`END` block.
 For example: